ryhanson/phishery/README.md

 The power of phishery is best demonstrated by setting a Word document's template to a phishery URL.
 This causes Microsoft Word to make a request to the URL, resulting in an Authentication Dialog being shown to the end-user.
-The ability to inject any .docx file with a URL is possible using the phishery's `-i [in docx]`, `-o [out docx]`, and `-u [url]` options.
+The ability to inject any .docx file with a URL is possible using phishery's `-i [in docx]`, `-o [out docx]`, and `-u [url]` options.

 ### Download
-Operating specific packages can be [downloaded from here](https://github.com/ryhanson/phishery/releases).
+Operating system specific packages can be [downloaded from here](https://github.com/ryhanson/phishery/releases).

 ### Install
 Extract the archive, and optionally, install binary to $PATH